murphsicles/zeta/README.md

 Zeta is a systems programming language inspired by Elements of Programming (EOP) algebraic foundations.
 It exists for one reason: to end the era of slow, bloated, over-engineered compilers.

+> “Complexity assersions have to be part of the interface.” - Alex Stepanov

 - **Compiles faster than Go**
 - **Runs faster than Rust and Zig**
 - **Produces smaller binaries than C**